bbaserdem/WordWise/_docs/phases/01-setup.md

 - ✅ Basic text editing and saving works
 - ✅ Development environment is fully functional
 - ✅ All code follows project rules and conventions
+- ✅ Test data is properly imported and accessible

 ## Risk Mitigation
 - **Firebase Setup**: Use emulators for development to avoid costs